New data in Geography of Elections

 Body

-Elections Canada’s learning resource Geography of Elections contains fact sheets with data on Canada’s 338 electoral districts.
-After the latest federal election and the recent decennial census, the fact sheets have been updated with the newest data.
+Elections Canada’s learning resource, Geography of Elections, contains fact sheets with data on Canada’s 343 electoral districts.
+The fact sheets have been updated with the newest data from the 2025 election.

 In Geography of Elections, students compare the data on their school’s riding to at least one other riding in Canada.
 They interpret information on population, geographic area, languages, income, etc. Check out some of the notable facts from the latest data to find out how your electoral district might compare.